-I originally registered and fired-up the ProudToBeCandian.ca website in about the year 2000.
+I originally registered and fired up the ProudToBeCandian.ca website in about the year 2000.

-The site soon became popular both in Canada and in the United States not just because of my brilliant and insightful writing (heh), but because I’d soon signed-on several well-known conservative columnists, from both countries, to include their weekly columns here at this site.
+The site soon became popular both in Canada and in the United States not just because of my brilliant and insightful writing (heh), but because I’d soon signed on several well-known conservative columnists, from both countries, to include their weekly columns here at this site.
 Conservative ideas and principles can cross the border —legally!
-These columnists agreed to join us in spreading the conservative viewpoint, and saw us as a great vehicle to do that.
+These columnists agreed to join us in spreading the conservative viewpoint and saw us as a great vehicle to do that.
 (They still do, as far as I know… well maybe except for one.)

-Popularity of the “PTBC” site (as it came to be known) rose quickly in Canada because recall that at that time, Fox News Channel did not exist in Canada — it was banned in Canada until 2004 when it was finally unbanned thanks in no small part to our efforts (if I may say so).
-Fox News tolerates conservatives, where CBC, CTV, Global, and nearly all the Canadian newspapers, simply do not — at least not without warnings and caveats and eye-rolls and unfair questions posed only to conservatives —a form of political activism disguised as reporting or anchoring.
+The popularity of the “PTBC” site (as it came to be known) rose quickly in Canada because recall that at that time, Fox News Channel did not exist in Canada — it was banned in Canada until 2004 when it was finally unbanned thanks in no small part to our efforts (if I may say so).
+Fox News tolerates conservatives, whereas the state-owned CBC, liberalvision CTV, Global, and nearly all the Canadian newspapers, simply do not — at least not without warnings and caveats and eye-rolls and unfair questions posed only to conservatives —a form of political activism disguised as reporting or anchoring.
 So most Canadians didn’t really have a clue what actual conservatism was really all about.
 They were rarely able to read or hear anything truly conservative, unless a particularly conservative politician got away with saying something, or they did some hard digging.
 There was no outlet except us and two or three other brave conservative Canadians website pioneers (brilliant, all of them!).
 Also, then and even now, many “Conservatives” are far from being actually conservative.
 The Party dropped the “Progressive” from its name in 2003, but many progressives hung around, and alas, continue to hang around.

 So what’s with the name?

 They were angry at us describing ourselves as “proud to be Canadian”, while at the same time being conservatives, and owning that name!
-Moreover, they really mostly hated that a conservative web site was getting such traction.
+Moreover, they really mostly hated that a conservative website was getting such traction.

-I like to remind people that no liberal or leftist registered “Proud To Be Canadian” as a web site name — it took a conservative to do it.
+I like to remind people that no liberal or leftist registered “Proud To Be Canadian” as a website name — it took a conservative to do it.
 Nobody on the left registered “ProudToBeCanadian,” or “ProudToBeACanadian,” until I did.
 I think that speaks volumes.
 And it really says all that needs to be said about ownership of the name.
 Either they were lazy, lacking any foresight, didn’t feel proud to be Canadian, were too arrogant, too cheap, or just dumb.
 Or maybe all those things.

 And of course their contempt over the name of the site helps proves the effectiveness of the site.
 This apoplexy over our name and our existence exposes them in many interesting and unflattering ways.
 Mostly they expose themselves, by writing scathing emails full of anger and hate, demanding that I leave Canada, thereby helping to expose that famous liberal-left “tolerance” and “inclusiveness” and “diversity” they’re always on about.